Chapter 40. Home Inspector Licensing Regulations

 p.
 The inspection of outbuildings.

-9. Estimated delivery date to the client of the home inspection report.
+8. Estimated delivery date of the home inspection report to the client.

-C. The home inspection contract shall make written disclosure that the home inspection report is based upon visual observation of existing conditions of the inspected property at the time of the inspection and is not intended to be, or to be construed as, a guarantee, warranty, or any form of insurance.
-This provision does not prevent a home inspector from offering a separate guarantee, warranty, or any form of insurance if he so chooses.
+C. The home inspection contract must make written disclosure that the home inspection report is (i) based upon visual observation of existing conditions of the inspected residential building or NRS at the time of the inspection, and (ii) not intended to be, or to be construed as, a guarantee, warranty, or any form of insurance.
+This provision does not prevent a home inspector from offering a separate guarantee, warranty, or any form of insurance if the home inspector so chooses.

 D. The requirements of 18VAC15-40-130 D regarding smoke alarms will not be excluded from the home inspection contract.